 In 2007, Hill won the first annual McKenzie Cup, which is given in tribute to groundbreaking sports editor Van McKenzie, at the annual Poynter Media Summit.
 She also received an honorable mention in the 2007 edition of Best American Sports Writing.
 In 1998, Hill won first place in sports feature writing at the North Carolina Press Association.
 Hill is also a member of the National Association of Black Journalists.

-A native of Detroit, Hill attended Michigan State University and graduated in 1997 with a degree in journalism and a minor in Spanish.
+A native of Detroit, Hill attended Michigan State University where she was an active columnist at The State News and graduated in 1997 with a degree in journalism and a minor in Spanish.